bigcommerce/sass-style-guide/README.md

 #### Colors

 Please only use the globally available colors from the Bigcommerce Library.
-Your Micro app or component shouldn't really have a need for a *new* color.
+Your Micro app or component shouldn’t really have a need for a *new* color.
 This creates consistency and sanity.

 Avoid using the `darken(color, %)` and `lighten(color, %)` mixins for similar reasons.